John Hay had just graduated from Brown University when he met Abraham Lincoln.

 In the late 1870s, John Hay and John Nicolay began a decade-long task collaborating on an impressive 10-volume biography of Abraham Lincoln.
 They were given rare access to Lincoln’s files and papers, now legally in the possession of Robert Lincoln.
 The volumes enjoyed limited popularity, but became the mainstay for two generations of Lincoln scholars.

-One reader of the Nicolay-Hay work was a 30-years-old Theodore Roosevelt, just embarking on a national political career.
+One reader of the Nicolay-Hay work was 30-year-old Theodore Roosevelt, just embarking on a national political career.
 He was a huge admirer of the sixteenth president and wrote John Hay a complimentary fan letter.

 Hay and Adams